Set up Databricks Repos

 Use a repo config file

-You can add settings for each notebook to your Repo in a .databricks/commit_outputs file that you create manually.
+You can add settings for each notebook to your repo in a .databricks/commit_outputs file that you create manually.

 Patterns for a repo config file

 The file contains positive and negative file path patterns.
 File path patterns include notebook file extension such as .ipynb.
-Positive patterns enable outputs inclusion for matching notebooks.
-Negative patterns disable outputs inclusion for matching notebooks.
-Patterns are evaluated in order for all notebooks.
-Invalid paths or paths not resolving to .ipynb notebooks are ignored.

-For example, to include outputs from a notebook path folder/innerfolder/notebook.ipynb, use following patterns:
+To include outputs from a notebook path folder/innerfolder/notebook.ipynb, use following patterns:

 **/*